Mistborn: The Well of Ascension: Plot

 The Terris keeper Tindwyl arrives at Luthadel to train Elend to be a better king.
 Despite his personal improvements, the Assembly votes to depose Elend, using the very laws written by Elend, and elect Lord Penrod as their new king.
 Zane pressures Vin to kill her enemies and flee with him, abandoning the city.
 Misting assassins attack Elend at an Assembly meeting, and when Vin brutally kills them in front of Elend, their relationship deteriorates.
 At Zane's urging, Vin lashes out, slaughtering hundreds of Cett's soldiers at his temporary Luthadel mansion.
 She becomes disturbed by her actions and flees without killing Cett, who decides to leave the city and abandon his siege.
 Vin decides to choose Elend over Zane and refuses him.
 He tries to kill her, and reveals that the real OreSeur is dead, having been replaced by Zane's kandra, TenSoon.
 TenSoon has grown to like Vin, however, and he helps her kill Zane before returning to the kandra homeland.
 Feeling liberated, Vin accepts Elend's longstanding marriage proposal.
 Sazed and the rest of the crew scheme to get Elend and Vin out of the city before it falls, and Sazed creates a false map to the Well of Ascension, which Vin is convinced may be able to save them.

 Sazed and Tindwyl have been studying the mysterious text left by the Terrisman Kwaan, which explains the events of the Lord Ruler's ascent.
 Kwaan had believed he had discovered the Hero of Ages in the person of Alendi, who rose to become a feared general and ruler known as the "Conqueror".
-However, Kwaan had become fearful for an obscure reason, believing that Alendi was not actually the Hero of Ages and became afraid of what would happen when he reached the Well of Ascension and tried to use the power within.
-To prevent this, Kwaan had instructed his nephew Rashek to mislead Alendi or kill him if he needed.
+However, Kwaan had become fearful for an unknown reason, believing that Alendi was not actually the Hero of Ages and became afraid of what would happen when he reached the Well of Ascension and tried to use the power within.
+To prevent this, Kwaan had instructed his nephew Rashek to mislead Alendi or kill him if he needed to.
 Rashek obeyed his uncle's command, but instead claimed the power for himself and became the Lord Ruler.
 Sazed and Tindwyl's research is complicated by their disagreements over the nature of the Hero of Ages prophecy, and Sazed becomes convinced that Vin herself is actually the Hero of Ages.
 At some point, one fragment of the text Sazed has transcribed from his metalminds is mysteriously ripped off.